alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2026-04-04-experiments-in-agentic-ai-part-ix-turning-a-one-pass-pipeline-into-a-claude-code-style-coding-loop.md

 ### Run 4

 Run 4 is the one that had failed to converge.
-The story of why it failed to converge is somewhat amusing actually.
+The story of why it failed to converge is actually somewhat amusing.
 The tests defined `Board.reveal()` as a success/failure API: safe reveal should return `True`, mine reveal should return `False`.
 But the implementation defined it the other way: `Board.reveal()` means “did this hit a mine?”
 API instead.
 In `board.py`, revealing a mine returns `True`, and in `game.py` that return value is assigned to hit_mine and used exactly that way: `if hit_mine: self.game_over = True`.

-Between the Reviewer and Implementer however, they weren't able to sort this one out!
+Between the Reviewer and Implementer, however, they were not able to sort this one out.
 However, the game in run 4 did actually work fine.

 ```
 Mines remaining: 8